TouchDesigner/TouchEngine-Windows/README.md

 #### Direct3D 12

-Texture transfers are required for inputs and outputs, which are always TED3DSharedTextures.
+Resource transfers are required for inputs and outputs, which are always TED3DSharedTexture or TED3DSharedBuffer.
 The transfer is done with a Direct3D 12 fence (as a TED3DSharedFence).

-When transferring a texture *to* TouchEngine, schedule a signal for the fence with a known value, then pass the fence and value to `TEInstanceAddTextureTransfer()`.
-TouchEngine will schedule a wait for the provided value before utilising the texture.
+When transferring a resource *to* TouchEngine, schedule a signal for the fence with a known value, then pass the fence and value to `TEInstanceAddResourceTransfer()`.
+TouchEngine will schedule a wait for the provided value before using the resource.

-When transferring a texture *from* TouchEngine, `TEInstanceGetTextureTransfer()` will return a fence and wait-value.
-Schedule a wait for the returned value before utilising the texture.
+When transferring a resource *from* TouchEngine, `TEInstanceGetResourceTransfer()` will return a fence and wait-value.
+Schedule a wait for the returned value before using the resource.

 #### Vulkan